 Netflix’s “Maid” is about Alex Russell, a young mother who runs away from an abusive relationship and takes a cleaning job in a wealthy Seattle home.
-It shows the endless loops that Russell goes through amidst poverty to receive government benefits
+It shows the endless loops that Russell goes through amidst poverty to receive government benefits like subsidized housing.

 “Anne With an E” is Netflix’s update on Lucy Maud Montgomery’s classic book "Anne of Green Gables."
 The content is more mature and the color palette is darker than the 1992 miniseries, which makes Anne’s optimism, intelligence, and dramatic flair shine brighter.